justjake/quickjs-emscripten/doc/@jitl/quickjs-node-esm-release-asyncify-wasm/README.md

 This variant exports an ESModule, which is standardized for browsers and more modern browser-like environments.
 It cannot be imported from CommonJS without shenanigans.

 ## Extra async magic?
-No
+Yes

-The default, normal build.
+Build run through the ASYNCIFY WebAssembly transform.
+Larger and slower.
+Allows synchronous calls from the WASM runtime to async functions on the host.
+The extra magic makes this variant slower than sync variants.
 Note that both variants support regular async functions.
+Only adopt ASYNCIFY if you need to!

 ## Single-file, or separate .wasm file? wasm